hivemq/hivemq4-docker-images/README.md

 ## Overriding the Cluster Bind Address

-By default the HiveMQ DNS discovery image attempts to set the bind address using the containers `${HOSTNAME}` to ensure that HiveMQ will bind the cluster connection to the correct interface so a cluster can be formed.
+By default, the HiveMQ DNS discovery image attempts to set the bind address using the containers `${HOSTNAME}` to ensure that HiveMQ will bind the cluster connection to the correct interface so a cluster can be formed.

 This behavior can be overridden by setting any value for the environment variable `HIVEMQ_BIND_ADDRESS`.
 The broker will attempt to use the given value as the bind address instead.

 ## Setting the Cluster Transport Type

-By default the HiveMQ DNS discovery image uses UDP as transport protocol for the cluster transport.
+By default, the HiveMQ DNS discovery image uses UDP as transport protocol for the cluster transport.

 If you would like to use TCP as transport type instead, you can set the `HIVEMQ_CLUSTER_TRANSPORT_TYPE` environment variable to `TCP`.